Infographics to Communicate Information

 Talking to Children About Violence: Tips for Parents and Teachers

 Families and school personnel play a critical role in helping to reestablish a sense of normalcy and security for children after an act of violence occurs.
 This infographic highlights key reminders and corresponds with the Talking to Children About Violence: Tips for Parents and Teachers handout.
+You can download this infographic as a PDF or PNG.
+We have also released this infographic in Spanish in both a PDF and PNG format.

 Shortages in School Psychology